Boxwood (Buxus Sempervirens)

 Download/Print

-The main toxins in boxwood are various steroidal alkaloids, with buxine identified as the main alkaloid.
-Other alkaloids such as buxinidine, cyclobuxine, and cycloprotobuxine are also found.
-These alkaloids are classified as highly dangerous according to toxin classification, as they can be toxic at concentrations of 5 to 50 mg/kg body mass.
-The lethal dose (LD) of pure buxine is approximately 0.1 g/kg body mass, while in dogs, about 5 g of leaves per kg body weight are considered a lethal dose.
+The main toxins in boxwood are various steroidal alkaloids, with Buxine identified as the primary alkaloid.
+In addition, other alkaloids such as Buxinidine, Cyclobuxine, and Cycloprotobuxine are found.
+These alkaloids are classified as highly toxic according to toxin classification, as they can have toxic effects even at concentrations of 5 to 50 mg/kg body mass.
+The lethal dose (LD) of pure Buxine is approximately 0.1 g/kg body mass, while in dogs, about 5 g of leaves per kg body weight is considered a lethal dose.

-Boxwood poisonings are relatively rare in pets, as the bitter taste of the plant often deters animals from extensive consumption.
-Nevertheless, young, curious animals or those with abnormal eating behavior may be at risk.
+Boxwood intoxications are relatively rare in pets, as the bitter taste of the plant often deters animals from extensive consumption.
+Nevertheless, young, curious animals or those with abnormal eating behavior may be particularly at risk.

 The most important facts at a glance

 Boxwood poisoning represents a potentially life-threatening intoxication for dogs and cats, caused by the ingestion of parts of the boxwood plant (Buxus sempervirens).
-All parts of the plant contain toxic steroidal alkaloids, with buxine identified as the main alkaloid.
-These alkaloids affect the central nervous system, the gastrointestinal tract, and the cardiovascular system.
+All plant parts contain toxic steroidal alkaloids, with Buxine identified as the main alkaloid.
+These alkaloids act on the central nervous system, the gastrointestinal tract, and the cardiovascular system.

-Clinical symptoms typically develop within a few hours after ingestion and initially include gastrointestinal complaints such as vomiting and diarrhea, followed by neurological symptoms such as hyperexcitability, ataxia, and seizures.
-In severe cases, clouding of consciousness, circulatory failure, and respiratory paralysis may occur.
+Clinical symptoms typically develop within a few hours after ingestion and initially include gastrointestinal complaints such as Vomiting and Diarrhea, followed by neurological symptoms such as Over-excitability, ataxia, and Seizures.
+In severe cases, clouding of consciousness, circulatory failure, and Respiratory paralysis can occur.

-Diagnosis is based on anamnesis, clinical picture, and supportive laboratory tests.
-Since no specific antidote exists, therapy is symptomatic and includes decontamination, infusion therapy, and treatment of specific symptoms.
+Diagnosis is based on the medical history, clinical picture, and supportive laboratory tests.
+Since no specific antidote exists, therapy is symptomatic and includes decontamination, infusion therapy, and the treatment of specific symptoms.
 With early detection and adequate treatment, the prognosis is good in most cases.

 For prevention, pet owners should be informed about the toxicity of boxwood and take appropriate precautions.
 If boxwood poisoning is suspected, veterinary help should be sought immediately, as early treatment is crucial for therapeutic success.